Leadership, Engagement, and Development

-GS LEAD students will begin the program in an immersive eight week summer academy.
+GS LEAD students will begin the program in an immersive summer academy.
 Following completion of the summer program, students will advance to a Grand Challenges Course for the fall semester.
 This 3 credit course will be taken along with others courses in their graduate programs.

 How are Participants Selected for GS LEAD?

 To nominate an incoming doctoral student for GS LEAD, Graduate Coordinators must submit a nomination package using the GradStatus web portal https://gradstatus.uga.edu/Competitions

 If you are an incoming doctoral student interested in participating in GS LEAD please contact your Graduate Coordinator.